 Michelle Obama Copied Alinsky in a Speech.
 Melania Trump Plagiarized.
 Ignorance, coincidence or fraud?

 Plagiarism, whether intentional or not, is a serious literary crime.
-If it doesn’t damage one’s reputation, it becomes a reason for which someone loses a job or earns expulsion from college.
+If it doesn’t damage one’s reputation, it becomes a reason for which someone loses a job or earns expulsion from the college.
 Come to think of it.
 Instead of going out to collect necessary information for a write-up, you end up copying and pasting everything from the web, publications in library archives, and other sources.
-The worst case scenario is that you end up claiming ownership for a material that is heavily unoriginal.
+The worst-case scenario is that you end up claiming ownership for a material that is heavily unoriginal.

 Now, as you think about students who hardly write from their own creative mindsets and how many times they have been penalized for failing to attribute sources of information/data, also think about how many times a politician tried to look smart by speaking like Socrates, Plato or Aristotle.
 The catch here is that plagiarism is no longer a crime that takes place within the realms of academia but beyond.
 Even politicians now need a plagiarism checker to get it right with their speeches without sounding verbatim.